 Ortiz signed his first deal at the age of 17 with the Seattle Mariners organization.
-He would then go on to play 4 seasons in the minors before eventually getting his call-up to the big leagues in 1997.
-In those 4 seasons his batting avg. was above .300 in 3 of them and his power numbers grew drastically.
+He would then go on to play four seasons in the minors before eventually getting his call-up to the big leagues in 1997.
+In those four seasons his batting avg. was above .300 in three of them and his power numbers grew drastically.
 It was evident Ortiz was destined to be a force at the plate and haunt pitchers nightmares.

 Minnesota Twins 1997-2002

 Ortiz got his first professional action at the age of 21 for the Minnesota Twins in 1997.
 During the ’97 season, Ortiz played in 15 games and did not have quite the impact he expected of himself.
 The sample size was small though, and Ortiz’s confidence never wavered.